-My professional life evolves around carrying out research on the economics of migration and cultural identity.
-I recently completed a PhD in economics at the Paris School of Economics, University Paris 1 - Panthéon-Sorbonne under the supervision of Hillel Rapoport.
+In trying to "be the change I want to see in the world", my professional life evolves around the quest for innovative paths towards a socially, ecologically and economically sustainable future.
+I completed a PhD in economics, more specifically the economics of migration and cultural identity, at the Paris School of Economics, University Paris 1 - Panthéon-Sorbonne under the supervision of Hillel Rapoport.

-My research focuses on the economics of migration and cultural identity in the context of an increasingly globalized world, using state-of-the-art methods of mirco data evaluation.
-I highly value multidisciplinarity, in that I try to look at the research questions from the angles of different strands of social science, like sociology, psycology and history.
+My research focuses on the economics of migration and cultural diversity in the context of an increasingly globalized world, using state-of-the-art methods of micro data evaluation.
+I highly value multidisciplinarity, in that I try to look at the research questions from the angles of different strands of social science, like sociology, psychology and history.
 You can find out more about my research in the section "research".